There are certain customer service skills that every employee must master if they are forward-facing with customers.

 - That you care about getting it right

-- That you're willing to keep going until you get it right
+- That you're willing to keep going until you solve their problems

 - That the customer is the one who determines what “right” is.